 To make the s’mores pudding pops layer the ingredients in a popsicle mold (or paper cup) anyway you want.
 Marshmallows on top are fun so we put those in the molds first.
 Next, add a spoonful of pudding.
 Then another layer of marshmallows followed.
 Crumble 1 cookie in to each popsicle for the next layer.
 Finish with a layer of pudding.
 Pop them in the freezer until frozen – probably at least 6-12 hours.

-- First Street Chocolate Pudding
+- Chocolate Pudding

-- First Street Mini Marshmallows
+- Mini Marshmallows

-- First Street Mini Vanilla Wafers
+- Mini Vanilla Wafers

 - Layer ingredients as desired in to a popsicle mold.
 I used about 2 Tablespoons of pudding per popsicle and 1 crumbled vanilla wafer.

 - If you don't have any molds, paper cups and wooden popsicle sticks work great!

 - Freeze for about 8-12 hours and then serve.

 smore pudding pop sounds delicious thanks for sharing with Hearth and Soul blog hop.
 Pinning.